OpenVO: Open-World Visual Odometry with Temporal Dynamics Awareness: Method

 \section{Method}

 In the open world, dashcam videos are recorded across a vast range of devices with diverse lenses, focal lengths, and frame rates, posing significant challenges due to the absence of calibration information.
 When attempting to reconstruct camera trajectories from such Internet-scale footage, this lack of calibration becomes a fundamental obstacle.
-Traditional VO methods~\cite{1315094, realtimevo, campos2021orb, wang2021tartanvo, teed2023deep} assume access to known camera intrinsics to recover metric-scale motion, but this assumption breaks down in many downstream tasks, such as processing unconstrained online dashcam videos. \textit{We aim to develop a generalizable visual odometry system capable of extracting temporally consistent geometry from videos captured by uncalibrated cameras operating at arbitrary frame rates.}
+Traditional VO methods~\cite{1315094, realtimevo, campos2021orb, wang2021tartanvo, teed2023deep} assume access to known camera intrinsics to recover metric-scale motion, but this assumption breaks down in many downstream tasks, such as processing unconstrained online dashcam videos. \textit{We develop a generalizable VO system capable of extracting temporally metric-consistent geometry from videos captured by uncalibrated cameras with arbitrary frame rates.}

 \myheading{Problem Definition:} Given a dashcam video of $T$ RGB frames $\{\mathbf{I}_i\}_{i=1}^T$, with spatial resolution $(H, W)$, captured under arbitrary frame rates $f$.
 The task is to recover a consistent world-coordinate ego-motion trajectory without relying on dataset-specific calibration.
 Following \cite{lai2025zerovo, lai2023xvo}, we focus on the two-frame pose regression setup where we learn a function for mapping two observed image frames $\mathbf{x}_i = \{\mathbf{I}_{i-1}, \mathbf{I}_{i}\}$ to a relative camera pose with real-world scale $\mathbf{y}_i = [\mathbf{R}_i|\mathbf{t}_i] \in \mathrm{SE}(3)$ , where $\mathbf{R}_i\in \mathrm{SO}(3)$ and $\mathbf{t}_i\in \mathbb{R}^3$.
 Our approach removes the dependency on pre-calibrated camera intrinsics.
 Instead, we infer them directly from visual cues through a lightweight video internal calibration module, which dynamically estimates the intrinsic parameters $\{f_U, f_V, c_U, c_V\}$ (denoted as $\mathbf{K}$) for each video.
 The estimated intrinsics are jointly leveraged with the optical flow ${\mathbf{F}}$, associated correlation feature ${\mathbf{F}^c}$ under temporal frequency conditions $f$, and the estimated monocular metric depth sequence $\{\mathbf{D}_i\}_{i=1}^T$ to guide the estimation of {\em temporally and spatially} consistent ego-motion.
 This formulation enables our system to reconstruct the ego-motion of any dashcam video found on the Internet, producing metrically consistent world-coordinate trajectories without ground-truth calibration or sensor-specific assumptions.